Minnesota Trump rally punch suspect facing felony assault charge: reports

 Authorities said Lewis admitted to punching another man outside President Trump’s campaign stop in Minneapolis on Oct.
 10. The 22-year-old victim told police the next day that he received several stitches after a shirtless man attacked him as he was trying to leave the rally, The Epoch Times reported.

 Investigators said they used several videos taken by news organizations and posted to social media to identify Lewis as the suspect.
-Lewis's criminal record includes four previous convictions for disorderly conduct, two for assault and one each for property damage and making terroristic threats, the Minneapolis Star Tribune reported.
+Lewis' criminal record includes four previous convictions for disorderly conduct, two for assault and one each for property damage and making terroristic threats, the Minneapolis Star Tribune reported.

 Riot police — both on bicycles and horseback — formed a barrier between Trump supporters and anti-Trump protesters outside the rally as tensions rose.
 Hundreds of anti-Trump protesters set fire to Make America Great Again hats and other memorabilia, as some threw objects at police, Fox News’ Matt Finn, who was at the scene, reported.